QCHackers/tqec/README.md

 # tqec

-Design automation software tools for Topological Quantum Error Correction
+Design automation software tools (frontend and backend) for Topological Quantum Error Correction.

-## How to install (Python package)
+## How to install the backend (Python package)

 In order to install the `tqec` package, you can follow the following instructions.